-ii.
+185 ii.
 Oromia saving and credit association S.C

 As that of Eshet microfinance institution Oromia saving and credit association also increases the clients outstanding dramatically from time to time.
 This indicates the financial viability of the microfinance.
 Le we see it in the table form below.

-Table 8: Total outstanding of Oromia credit and saving association S.C from 2000-2006
+Source: own survey in the loan size of the customers.
+Anyhow Oromia saving and credit association S.C has more outstanding every